Workforce Education at Seminole State College of Florida

 Learn more about Workforce Education Programs

-The Workforce Education at Seminole State College serves the community by offering short-term career and technical training.
+Workforce Education at Seminole State College serves the community by offering short-term career and technical training.
 We aim to provide thorough but efficient educational coursework leading to employment into competitive industries quickly.
-Our career certificate credentials are stackable and transferrable to associate degree programs so graduating students can decide to continue their education and further expand their employment opportunities.
+Our career certificate credentials are stackable and transferrable to associate degree programs so graduating students can continue their education and expand their employment opportunities.

 Our high-quality programs help students reach personal, educational and professional goals, and are scheduled to accommodate busy work and home lives.